ADVERTISEMENT

 Eventually, this the professor was forced to end the class mid-session and used a password for the next session.

 “It was so startling hearing real people’s voices on the other end, laughing and having fun while they were doing it,” explained Sophie.
-“I had heard about [Zoom-bombing] because my brother’s school got an email, so I wasn’t as startled, but I don’t think my professor knew about it at that point.”
+“I had heard about because my brother’s school got an email, so I wasn’t as startled, but I don’t think my professor knew about it at that point.”

 It isn’t just college campuses that are dealing with Zoom-bombing, according to the New York Times: Reddit, Instagram, Twitter, and 4Chan have been used to plan these “harassment campaigns.”
 Classes in middle and high schools, doctoral dissertations, youth group events that have been moved online, and company-wide meetings are just some examples of events that have been disrupted.
 I guess even if the world is ending, assholes are going to asshole.